uclab-potsdam/inflect/README.md

 ![img](img/#-112,-43,380,315&00f900&27,8,115,132&&folder_structure.png)

-If you take a closer look, you see three key folders:
+If you take a closer look, you see three folders:

 - `/img`: Reference images and screenshots
-- `/src`: Essential third-party libraries and font files
+- `/src`: Libraries and font files — you can ignore this one
 - `/vis`: Vega-Lite specs and datasets for each chart

+`/img` and `/vis` contain the files to include in your data stories as well as the interfaces with which to inflect images and visualizations.

 ### Story files